 Day 4: Driving to Athens, we stopped at Thermopylae and learned about a famous last stand which occurred here in 480 BC between the Persians and the greatly outnumbered Spartans.
 In Athens we saw the iconic Athenian sights including climbing up to the Acropolis (high point) to view the 2,449-year old Parthenon constructed 447-432 BC.

-A highlight for me was standing atop the Areopagus – Mars Hill and singing “I Have Decided to Follow Jesus” after reading Acts 17:15-32.
+A highlight for me was standing atop the Areopagus – Mars Hill and reading Acts 17:15-32 and singing “I Have Decided to Follow Jesus.”
 “And…they brought him unto Areopagus, saying, May we know what this new doctrine, whereof thou speakest, is?
 Then Paul stood in the midst of Mars hill, and said…I found an altar with this inscription, TO THE UNKNOWN GOD, Whom therefore ye ignorantly worship, him declare I unto you.”

 Day 5: We had an early transfer to the port of Lavrion to embark on the Celestyal Nefeli and sailed to the island of Mykonos.